-I’ve written a lot of articles on witchcraft, and one of the most common questions I get asked is “Where do I begin?”
+I’ve written a lot of articles on witchcraft, and one of the most common questions I get asked is, “Where do I begin?”
 My usual answer goes along the lines of “Well, you just start from right where you are.
 Read some books, learn all you can.”
 But most people want to get started straight away.
-They feel like witches and even if they don’t know much about being a witch, they want to do witchy things.
-So here are some ideas about how to incorporate witchcraft into ordinary life.
+They feel like witches, and even if they don’t know much about being a witch, they want to do witchy things.
+So here are some ideas about how to incorporate witchcraft into your ordinary life.
 These are some small ways to be witchy every day.

 So, What Makes a Witch a Witch?

 - She is confident in who she is.
 She knows her good points and her bad and does her best to improve herself over the years.

-Remember that witchcraft is like a lens.
-It changes the way you see the world.
-You begin to notice more, observe more but speak less.
-You become more patient, tolerant and wise.
-However, your witchiness is not going to be priority all the time.
+Remember that witchcraft is like a lens: It changes the way you see the world.
+You begin to notice more, observe more, but speak less.
+You become more patient, tolerant, and wise.
+However, your witchiness is not going to be a priority all the time.
 It has a natural cycle of its own.
-Sometimes you will be 100% witch; other times maybe it will just be something going on beneath the surface.
+Sometimes you will be 100% witch; other times, it may just be something going on beneath the surface.
 Don’t be hard on yourself because you let it go occasionally.

-So, having decided that you’d like to bring a little witchy magick into your life, you are probably wondering how to go about it?
+So, having decided that you’d like to bring a little witchy magick into your life, you are probably wondering how to go about it.

 - Check the moon phase.
 Knowing where the moon is in her cycle is standard witchy practice.
 Get an app for your phone or laptop.
 (To learn more, read How to Manifest With New Moon and Full Moon Rituals.)

 - When you walk outside for the first time in the day, quickly look up to the sky and then down to the ground.
 Give whispered thanks for the air you breathe and the earth you walk on.

 - Draw a daily tarot card and think about how it connects to your day.
 (Here's how to do a one-card tarot reading.)